grantmcd/bull-demo/README.md

 ## Prerequisites

-Add a redis DB, to your kubernetes cluster.
+Add a redis DB to your kubernetes cluster.
 Easiest way to do this is with helm.
 Run `helm install stable/redis --generate-name`

 Right now the connection config values are hardcoded to my local settings, but I will update this repo at some point to use environment variables.